 - No fees for accounts with a $0 balance

-- Only available as iOS or Android app
+- Only available as iOS or Android app — no desktop access

-- Only available to United States residents (although global expansion is not far off)
+- Only available to United States residents

-Acorns currently boasts a referral program that gifts users who refer friends with money.
+Acorns has a referral program that gifts users who refer friends with money.
 To get started and receive your referral code, you need to create an Acorns account.
 Your friends will receive a $5 sign up bonus if they sign up using your referral code (don’t let them forget that step!).
 You will also receive a $5 bonus for each friend you refer, not a bad way to make some easy side cash!

 Your bonuses will not be sent until your referral signs up (the sign up needs to be complete to count) and verifies their account.

 Normally, the max amount of referrals you can send to Acorns each year is 20.
 Users who reach 20 referrals won’t be able to participate in the $5 bonus program again until the next year.
 Additionally, Acorns can restrict or cancel their referral program offer at any point.